How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 Pre-Go-Live Checklist for Salesforce Admins

-• Salesforce org is on Lightning Experience (not Classic)
+• Org is on Lightning Experience (not Classic)

 • EAC license confirmed for all assigned users